kmacmcfarlane/streaming-server/README.md

-# streaming-server
+# stream-server
-Relay, record, and transcode to HLS from rtmp streams.
+A streaming video server that can accept, record, transcode to hls/dash, and relay live streams.